 What really makes Wesley unique is not the fact that he argued for the humane treatment of animals and against the tyranny and unjust rule of man....

-rous horse, that serves his master’s necessity or pleasure with unwearied diligence, — is the faithful dog, that waits the motion of his hand, or his eye, exempt from this?
+Is the generous horse, that serves his master’s necessity or pleasure with unwearied diligence, — is the faithful dog, that waits the motion of his hand, or his eye, exempt from this?
 What returns for their long and faithful service do many of these poor creatures find?
-And what a dreadful difference is there, between what they suffer from their fellow-brutes, and what they suffer from the tyrant man!
-The lion, the tiger, or the shark, gives them pain from mere necessity, in order to prolong their own life; and puts them out of their pain at once: But the human shark, without any such necessity, torments them of his free choice; and perhaps continues their lingering pain till, after months or years, death signs their release.
+And what a dreadful difference is there, between what they suffer from their fellow-brutes, and

 ...but he views about the original condition of the animal kingdom and his vision of its restoration and improvement in the New Kingdom to come.